Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Introduction

-In this work, we design a third-party\footnote{By third-party, we mean that the assessment is conducted by individuals external to the team designing, developing, and deploying the AI system.} AI assurance framework that addresses these design requirements (see an overview of the framework in Figure~\ref{fig:assurance-process})\footnote{The framework can also be accessed at: \url{https://dssg.github.io/aiassurance/}.}.
+In this work, we design a third-party\footnote{By third-party, we mean that the assessment is conducted by individuals external to the team designing, developing, and deploying the AI system.} AI assurance framework that addresses these design requirements (see an overview of the framework in Figure~\ref{fig:assurance-process})\footnote{The framework and materials can also be accessed at: \url{https://dssg.github.io/aiassurance/}.}.
 We use \emph{assurance} to describe our evaluation approach, as the term naturally encompasses many of the previously-identified gaps in existing evaluation methods.
-In particular, borrowing from business accounting terminology, we distinguish AI \emph{auditing} and assurance in three ways: audits focus on the \emph{outcomes} of the AI system, while assurance focuses on both the outcomes and the \emph{processes} by which these outcomes are created; audits are usually conducted after deployment, whereas assurances can be conducted throughout AI development; and audits are more punitive, whereas assurances can be more constructive.
+Borrowing from business accounting terminology, assurance describes an evaluation that focuses on both the outcomes and the \emph{processes} by which these outcomes are created, can be conducted throughout AI development, and is intended to be constructive.
+While some prior work~\citep[e.g.][]{birhane2024ai, raji2020closing} has used the term AI \emph{auditing} to encompass a similar approach to evaluation, we choose to distinguish AI \emph{assurance} from \emph{auditing} to foreground a more \emph{proactive}, \emph{improvement}-oriented, and potentially \emph{voluntary} posture, in contrast to the more \emph{retrospective}, \emph{punitive}, and \emph{compliance}-triggered connotations generally associated with audits.
 We focus on \emph{third-party} assurance to minimize conflicts of interest, making it more likely to be impartial and trustworthy than an internal assurance~\cite{raji2022outsider, mokander2023auditing}.
 Our framework is intended to be used by experts in AI assurance, auditing, or governance to evaluate an AI system at multiple points in its lifecycle.